d-podkorytov/otp_syslogd/README.md

-# ERLANG OTP SYSLOG DAEMON
+# Erlang OTP Syslog Daemon

 Scalable syslog daemon for Erlang OTP cluster with routing at syslog protocol level by client IP, and syslogs Application and severity ID parts of tagged syslog message,